RavingRoss/pulsation-classification/README.md

 ---

+# Dependencies

+Easiest way to install the packages is in a virtual environment, which can be made the following way, ```python -m venv .venv```.
+Then activate the environment, ```source .venv/bin/activate```; it can be deactivated by typing ```deactivate```.
+The necessary packages can be found in the ```requirements.txt``` file; to install these, run ```pip install -r requirements.txt``` inside the environment.
+If you would like to generate this file as well, you can do this by running ```pip freeze > requirements.txt``` in the environment.

+The repository uses 'pre-commit' and 'black' for organization and double checking the commit.
+After editing the code and wanting to commit your changes, 'pre-commit' will run the checks then fail, as it organized the code accordingly.
+To commit, simply re-add the changes, ``` git add .```, then commit again, ``` git commit -m "message here"```, then push the chagnes, ```git push```.
+If there is a commit error, the message will show and need to be fixed before committing and pushing the changes.

 # 1. Blue Straggler Candidates

 This project identifies and filters potential BSS candidates from stellar cluster data using color-magnitude diagrams (CMDs) and their Power Spectrums (PS).
 It uses membership probabilities and photometric criteria to select candidates, visualize them, using the lightkurve package, and save the results.